niwakoki/demoSTAR/README.md

 - Pay attention to the name of `genome` folder.
 If its name is not `genome`, you may get the error and need to reverse the genome folder name in `starLinux.sh` or `starMac.sh`.

+- As an optinal, you can generate the `genome` folder instead of downloading and setting the directory of them.
+Just try to run the script `genomeLinux.sh` or `genomeMac.sh` in the command (in the working directory of `./demo`).
+Once you have run it successfully for one time, you don't have to run it every time.

 **Step 3**, make sure you change the working directory to `./demo`, for example, you may run

 ```cd ./demoSTAR/demo```